Indian Key Historic State Park

 - Explore the Historic Ruins

-Indian Key was a thriving town in the early 1800s, primarily known for its involvement in the wrecking industry:- Walk along marked trails to discover the foundations of former homes, businesses, and cisterns.
+Indian Key was a thriving town in the early 1800s, best known for its connection to the Florida Keys wrecking industry:- Walk the island’s paths to see foundations, cisterns, and other remnants of the former settlement.

 - Kayak or Paddleboard to the Island